The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Related Works

-\paragraph{Symbolic Representation in LMs \& VLMs} Several studies have shown that LMs implement variable binding by forming content-independent ordering identifiers, over important tokens \cite{gur2025mixing, prakash2025languagemodelsuselookbacks, dai-etal-2024-representational, prakash2024fine, feng2023language, davies2023discovering}.
+\myparagraph{Symbolic Representation in LMs \& VLMs} Several studies have shown that LMs implement variable binding by forming content-independent ordering identifiers, over important tokens \citep{gur2025mixing, prakash2025languagemodelsuselookbacks, dai-etal-2024-representational, prakash2024fine, feng2023language, davies2023discovering}.
 These mechanisms underlying variable binding are fundamental to many in-context reasoning tasks and have been presented as evidence of symbol-like processing in neural networks.
 Recent work has extended this line of inquiry to VLMs, investigating similar symbolic representations \cite{kang2026linear, assouel2025visual, saravanan2025investigating, hasani2025uncovering}.
 Our findings relate to this body of work while revealing an important distinction in the multimodal setting.
-We show that although VLMs form symbolic representations that encode ordering information within the LM backbone, this mechanism explains only part of the model’s spatial reasoning capabilities.
+We show that although VLMs form symbolic representations that encode ordering information within the LM backbone, they only act as a supporting mechanism.
 Instead, symbolic representations originating from the vision encoder play a dominant role.